xiam/docker-openvpn/README.md

 git clone https://github.com/xiam/docker-openvpn.git
 ```

-Get into the `docker-openvpn` directory and run `make deploy`, pass a
+Get into the `docker-openvpn` directory and run `make deploy`,
-`REMOTE_IP` environment variable that matches the IP of the remote host:
+pass a `REMOTE_HOST` environment variable that matches the IP/FQDN
+of the remote server:

 ```
 cd docker-openvpn
-REMOTE_IP=192.168.8.7 make deploy
+REMOTE_HOST=192.168.8.7 make deploy
 ```

 Wait a few seconds while your OpenVPN server gets configured.